MA Combipacks Scale-Up

 Submission Information

 Applications are reviewed on competitive application cycle.
-Interested applicants should submit the following materials listed below to the COF Team at COF@clintonhealthaccess.org before the stipulated deadline published on this website.
-In order to apply for MA Combipack COF funds, applicants should submit the following:
+Prospective applicants are required to submit an Expression of Interest (EOI), which will undergo a screening process.
+Applicants deemed eligible will be invited to submit a full application through the COF Portal, our grant management system, by the deadline published on this website.
+In order to apply for MA Combipacks COF funds, applicants should submit the following:

 Letter of recommendation, or defined informal equivalent, from the National Ministry of Health